Ruth Leys

-Ruth Leys (born August 31, 1939) is a British-born historian of science.
+Ruth Leys (born August 31, 1939) is a Scottish-born historian of science.
 She is noted for her works on trauma, guilt and shame, Holocaust memory, and affect theory.
-She is the Henry Wiesenfeld Professor Emerita of Humanities and Academy Professor at Johns Hopkins University.
+She was the Henry Wiesenfeld Professor Emerita of Humanities and Academy Professor at Johns Hopkins University.

 Education and career

 Leys earned her B.A. degree in the field of Physiology, Psychology and Philosophy at Oxford University, and her Ph.D. in the History of Science at Harvard University.
 In 1975, she moved to Johns Hopkins University in Baltimore, Maryland where she held various positions, culminating in her appointment as Professor in the Humanities Center.
 In 2006 she was appointed to the Henry M. and Elizabeth P. Wiesenfeld Chair of the Humanities.
-She retired in 2014 and lives in Baltimore with her husband, the art historian, art critic, and poet, Michael Fried.
+She retired in 2015 and lives in Baltimore with her husband, the art historian, art critic, and poet, Michael Fried.

 Historical work

 Leys’ work focuses on the history of the human sciences, from the late 19th-century to the present, with a special focus on the history of 20th and 21st-century psychiatry, psychology, psychoanalysis, and the cognitive sciences.
 Early in her career she undertook the organisation of the very large archive of the correspondence and the personal and institutional papers of the Swiss-American psychiatrist Adolf Meyer.
 This work led Leys to focus her attention not only on the history of certain European scientific discoveries, such as the reflex concept, the topic of her dissertation, but on American developments as well.

 Leys has described her approach as a historian as “genealogical,” in the sense given that term by the French philosopher Michel Foucault.
 This means that she does not try to present crucial episodes in the history of the topics she is examining in a linear manner, or as part of continuously unfolding historical developments.
 Rather, she aims to show that those episodes have had both an eruptive character, as if the problems involved were occurring for the first time, and also a recurrent character, because each episode repeats the same difficulties and contradictions that had troubled conceptualisations from the start.